Catchin' fliiiiies... in his moooooouth... note L-R: Erick Rowan, Bray Wyatt, Luke Harper.

 Evil Is Not Well Lit: The three of them live in a dark shack in the middle of nowhere with very little electricity.
 Their entrance is through a darkened arena, lit only by Wyatt's lantern.

 Evil Laugh: Wyatt has a very high pitched, almost childlike giggle.
 It is eerie.

 Bray Wyatt is this to Max Cady (and by extension, to Waylon Mercy) and that might just be the obvious one.
 The underlying hints that he's possessed by an abomination also liken him somewhat to Azazel from Fallen.

 In terms of other well-known wrestlers, he compares in a lot of ways to a young Mick Foley (the original Mankind persona in particular).
 He even uses a variation of the Foley pop.
 Foley himself even signs off on this comparison, tweeting the day of WrestleMania XXX that Wyatt is “A darker, meaner, more athletically gifted version of what [he] brought to the table.”

 "Stone Cold" Steve Austin has compared the transition from the deadend Husky Harris gimmick into the exceedingly popular Bray Wyatt gimmick as having shades of his own transition from The Ringmaster to the Stone Cold persona.

 Erick Rowan could be considered an expy of Jason Voorhees.
-He's a tall, imposing figure who hides beneath a mask, says VERY little (he's only spoken one word after almost a year of being a member of The Wyatt Family— "Run"), and he tilts his head in a very similar fashion to Voorhees (and Michael Myers before him).
+He's a tall, imposing figure who hides beneath a mask, says VERY little (he's only spoken one word after over two years of being a member of The Wyatt Family on the main roster: "Run"), and he tilts his head in a very similar fashion to Voorhees (and Michael Myers before him).